-In the last 250 years, how long they exist, there happened some interesting things that could be said about modern circuses – some positive and some
+In the last 250 years, how long they have existed, there happened some exciting things that could be said about modern circuses – some positive and some

 There are eight variants of tightrope walking: tightwire, highwire, slackwire, skywalk, slacklining, freestyle slacklining, funambule, and jultagi (Korean

 The first modern circus was opened in 1768 by Philip Astley, but some say that circuses as a way of public entertainment originate from ancient Rome and

 The first modern circus appeared in the United States in Philadelphia in 1793, and its owner was Englishman John, Bill Ricketts.

 USSR opened its State University of Circus and Variety Arts (or the Moscow Circus School) in 1927.

 J. Purdy Brown was the first to place a circus inside a giant “big top” tent.
 He did it in 1825.

 “Circo Atayde” is the oldest still-running circus in the world.
 It was founded on August 26, 1888, in the Plaza de Toros, Mazatlán, Mexico, and is still run by the same family - Atayde.

 Contemporary circus, as we know it today, appeared for the first time in the 1970s.
 It's a combination of classic circus and theater.